We may get commissions for purchases made through links in this post.

 When it comes to the possibility of having my home broken into, I’m actually a little more worried about what would happen if I was there than if I wasn’t.

-As traumatic as getting burgled is, people have been hurt by burglars who broke in, not realizing someone was home.
+As traumatic as getting burgled is, the last thing I want is to find myself confronting a startled burglar who might be armed.
 To prevent home burglary, I use a combination of products, all inexpensive.

 About 20 years ago, I bought a product called a door jammer to keep people out while I’m home.
 I’ve used it in apartments and houses, even when an electronic security system was present.